grumply/ef/README.md

     Variants:
       1. Open: Single record data declaration.
       1. Closed: Multiple record data declaration.
 1. Pairing: A type-classed link between Instruction and Interpreter.
+Derivable.
 1. Interface: A type used to guide development and include a set of functionality in a goal implementation.
+Derivable.
 1. Implementation: A type used to implement a group of interpreters that pairs with an algebra.
+Skeletally-derivable.

 ### Usage